isaackendall/OCRPDF/README.md

 Replace `/path/to/ocrmypdf` with the output of `which ocrmypdf`.
 The bundled binary will be copied next to the executable so the application can find it at runtime.

+### Automatic installation

+If the program cannot locate `ocrmypdf` when launched, it will prompt you to install it using `pip`.
+This requires an internet connection and may take a moment to complete.

 ## Installing as a package